- Hyuga -

 very dangerous stern.
 The ships have two twin rudders and four shafts.
 Also,

-they have a heavy amount of casemate guns for protection against stern guns.
-The
+they have a heavy amount of casemate guns for protection against stern guns

 I received this boat in a state of refit.
 It was a